pablogs9/husarnet-docs/docs/manual-dashboard.md

 ------
 ### [address tab]

 As described [in the Husarnet Client manual](/docs/manual-client#managing-husarnet-client-manually) you can manually add other devices to the whitelist if only you know their Husarnet IPv6 address.
-Instead using command line, you can add new devices to the whitelist by using this tab.
+Instead of using command line, you can add new devices to the whitelist by using this tab.

 :::info
 https://app.husarnet.com will not manage the whitelist on this device, for example you will not see whether it is online or offline.